glucee/bno055_platformio/README.md

 * A pre-defined calibration data containg offsets is stored in newcalib array, and then is loaded to bno055 chip by calling bno.setSensorOffsets(newCalib).
 * After that, user still needs to move the device slowly to make sure the device is fully calibrated.
 There will be a while loop for calibration.
 * When the bno.isFullycalibrated() returns true, the device will generate a new set of Calibration data, which can used to update the newCalib array next time.
+* Please note the newcalib structure when you upload the array

 ## Licence